pfunks/TCTest/test_faq.md

 Powering Up - If you wish to gain more influence in the Steem network, you must increase your Steem Power.
 Powering Up is the process of instantaneously turning your Steem into Steem Power.

+## What can I do with my STEEM tokens?

+- "Power Up" to Steem Power
+- Exchange for SBD in the internal market
+- Withdraw to an exchange, and trade for BTC or other digital tokens
+- Purchase items through third-party stores that accept STEEM tokens

-## What can I do with my SBD / STEEM tokens?
+## What can I do with my SBD tokens?

+- Convert to STEEM via your wallet (takes 3.5 days)
+- Exchange for STEEM in the internal market
+- Withdraw to an exchange, and trade for BTC or other digital tokens
+- Purchase items through third-party stores that accept SBD tokens

 ## What determines the price of STEEM?